JasonCostanza/Dice-Vault/README.md

 To delete a preset, use the trash bin icon.

-# Before Upgrading 1.3 > 2.0+
-1. Navigate to your Symbiote directory and open the folder for Dice Vault
-2. navigate to the ./localstorage folder
-3. Copy the .json file and place it somewhere you will remember, like your desktop for example
-4. Install Dice Vault 2.0
-5. Paste the .json file into the same directory that you copied it from, though the ID of the symbiote has likely changed
-6. Once you open the Symbiote, the first time you load your data it will automatically upgrade the data to the new data format

 # Report Issues
 Create an issue in the github reposity on the [Issues Tab](https://github.com/JasonCostanza/Dice-Vault/issues).